OmarReda2/OmarReda2/README.md

 - 👋 Hi, I’m Omar Reda
-- 👀 I’m interested in software and web development.
+- 👀 I’m interested in software, AI & machine and learning and web development.
 - 🌱 I’m currently learning web development, AI and machine learning.
-- 💞️ I’m looking to collaborate on new web projects .Net and Angular
+- 💞️ I’m looking to collaborate on AI, machine learning .Net and Angular web projects
 - 📫 you can reach me on [LinkedIn](linkedin.com/in/omar-reda-b89025233)